 It is important to understand that a mere bad result or medical complication does not equal malpractice.
 In order to successfully pursue a malpractice claim, a great deal of investigation is necessary to order to determine whether the injury was caused by negligence.

-The attorneys at Chambers, Aholt & Rickard, LLP, take great care in diligently investigating a potential medical malpractice case before determining whether to file a lawsuit.
+The attorneys at Chambers and Aholt, LLC, take great care in diligently investigating a potential medical malpractice case before determining whether to file a lawsuit.
 After an initial consultation with a client, the lawyer will decide whether further investigation is warranted.
-In performing this analysis, the lawyer will examine many different issues, including whether it meets the legal requirements necessary to prove liability and whether the damages were proximately caused by the medical professional’s negligence.
-If the attorney believes that there are sufficient issues to warrant additional investigation, he or she will then review the medical records in detail.
-Often times, this requires obtaining records from multiple healthcare providers.
+In performing this analysis, the lawyer will examine many different issues, including whether it meets the legal requirements necessary to prove liability and whether the damages were proximately caused by the medical professional's negligence.
+If the attorney believes that there are sufficient issues to warrant additional investigation, he or she will then review the medical records in detail to see if an expert witness should be retained for further review.

-If you or a loved one has questions regarding medical care received, contact us online or call us at 404-253-7860 to set up a FREE consultation to discuss your legal options.
+If you or a loved one has questions regarding medical care received, contact us online or call us to set up a FREE consultation to discuss your legal options.

 We handle these cases on a contingent fee basis.
 If there is no recovery no fees are owed.